fylein/pgevents/README.md

 # Usage

-Set the following environment variables to connect to PostgreSQL >= 10
+Set the following environment variables to connect to PostgreSQL >= 10 and to RabbitMQ as broker

 ```
 export PGHOST=xxx